Jiang Yinghao

-Jiang Yinghao (蒋英浩; born 27 June 1993), formerly known as Jiang Dongnan (蒋东南), is a Chinese footballer currently playing as a defender for Xiamen Egret Island.
+Jiang Yinghao (蒋英浩; born 27 June 1993), formerly known as Jiang Dongnan (蒋东南), is a Chinese former footballer who played as a defender.

 Club career

 In 2011, Jiang (under the name Jiang Dongnan) went on trial with Italian club Roma.
 It was announced by the club that he would sign a contract in the summer of that year.

 In 2016, Jiang was suspended for 6 months for fraudulent identity and age documents.